tetmiranda/Algorithmic-Trading-Bot/README.md

  * Nulls dropped
  * Columns correctly renamed for later use
 #### Signal Indicators
- * EMA crossovers.
+ * EMA crossovers
- * RSI.
+ * RSI
- * Bollinger Bands.
+ * Bollinger Bands
 ### Machine Learning
 #### Features
-* RSI buy and sell signals.
+* RSI buy and sell signals
-* Hourly BTC price.
+* Hourly BTC price
-* Tading Volume.
+* Tading Volume
 ####  Logistic Regression Model
  * An algorithm that is used in solving classification problems.
 It is a predictive analysis that describes data and explains the relationship between variables.
 ####  SVM